QkoSad/dotfiles/README.md

 Dotfiles repo for the current programs I use that need configuration.

 TODO:
+* yazi needs preview cache, and tree mode
+* wait for this zathura to get merged and then add TTS https://github.com/pwmt/zathura/pull/780/files
-1. beet completions not working and - maybe fixed on its own
+* beet completions not working and - maybe fixed on its own
-2. trash completions - solved by copying the completion of it from the zsh-completions repo https://github.com/zsh-users/zsh-completions/pull/456/files
+* trash completions - solved by copying the completion of it from the zsh-completions repo https://github.com/zsh-users/zsh-completions/pull/456/files
-2. hyprland
+* hyprland
-    * messing the order of windows when I one window in full screen
+    * messing the order of windows when one window in full screen
     * can't minimize
-3. neomutt -
+* neomutt -
     * abook install and configure,
     * notmuch,
     * how to write html